 Biography

-Sonny was born and raised in Arlington, Massachusetts.
 His earliest work to receive publication was created at age 10 — collages made from cut-up magazines and accompanied by original text exploring themes of gender, cultural conditioning, predatory advertising, and media objectification.
-Images of these collages were published in 2025 in both Queer and Trans Fashion Brands: Resistance and Revolution (Bloomsbury Press) and the Fashion, Style & Popular Culture journal.
+In 2025, images of these collages were published in both Queer and Trans Fashion Brands: Resistance and Revolution (Bloomsbury Press) and the Fashion, Style & Popular Culture journal.

 In 2013, Sonny founded Qwear, an internationally recognized queer fashion publication featured in The New York Times, The Boston Globe, HuffPost, BuzzFeed, and DesignSponge*, and in 2016 he spoke at South by Southwest as part of the festival’s first official queer fashion panel.
 Through Qwear, he launched landmark campaigns, including #ThisIsWhatAsexualLooksLike with activist Yasmin Benoit.